How to License Research Data

 In cases where none of the above licences are entirely satisfactory, it may be possible to use a multiple licensing approach.
 This would allow recipients of the data to choose from a specified set the licence under which they use the data.

 Multiple licensing is usually used in the open source software world to achieve one of two aims.
 The first is to control, rather than freely permit or forbid outright, use of the software in commercial or proprietary applications, thereby providing a means of generating income from the open source code.
 The second is to resolve the compatibility problems that exist between copyleft licences.
-In terms of the discussion of Creative Commons licences above, it allows owners of source code to address the issues associated with the Non-Commercial and Share-Alike clauses, respectively.
+In the language of the Creative Commons licences, it allows owners of source code to address the issues associated with the Non-Commercial and Share-Alike clauses, respectively.

 In the first case, a typical scenario would be for the owners of the source code to release it under an open source licence with a strong copyleft clause, such as the GNU General Public Licence (GPL).
 At the same time, they offer the source code under an alternative licence without the copyleft clause, and charge a fee for the use of this less-demanding licence.
 This dual licensing regime gives developers the choice of using the code for free in free, open source software, or paying a fee to use the code in closed source, possibly commercial software.

 In the second case, the owners of the source code allow developers to use it under one of several open source licences, broadening the range of code with which it can be combined.
-For example, core Mozilla project source code can be licensed under the Mozilla Public Licence (MPL), the GNU General Public Licence (GPL) or the GNU Lesser General Public Licence (LGPL).
+For example, the source code of the SeaMonkey Internet application suite is triple-licensed under the Mozilla Public Licence (MPL), the GNU General Public Licence (GPL) and the GNU Lesser General Public Licence (LGPL).

 [This database is/These data are/<name of dataset> is] made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://opendatacommons.org/licenses/pddl/1.0/

-- Find a point in the document at which arbitrary XML can be embedded, and insert an RDF/XML block similar to the one in Figure 2.
+Find a point in the document at which arbitrary XML can be embedded and insert an RDF/XML block similar to that shown in Figure 2.

 - MS Excel